-- STEP 1: Initial orders can be entered at any time: Use the A17-A20 screens to create FSBD textbook requests.
-Enter requests prior to 12 PM on Tuesdays for processing the same week.
-If entered after 12 PM, processing will not occur until the following week. - STEP 2: Approval of Requests: Instructional Support Services (ISS) approves requests once a week, usually on Tuesday afternoons. - STEP 3: Post to Finance: This process batches the approved Textbook Requests to the Finance Program for assignment of PO numbers.
-ISS does this once requests have been approved. - STEP 4: Assignment of PO Number: The Finance Dept. assigns PO numbers once requests have been processed by Accounts Payable.
-This is usually done on Wednesday afternoons. - STEP 5: Retrieval of Orders with PO Number Assigned: This process pulls the FSBD textbook requests back to the Textbook Program from the Finance System.
-Each textbook request will now have 3 identifying numbers. - 1.
+- FSBD orders can be entered at any time using the A17 through A20 screens to create FSBD textbook requests.
+Orders entered prior to 12 Noon on Tuesdays will be processed the same week.
+Those entered after 12 Noon will be processed the following week. - STEP 2: Approval of Requests is made by Instructional Resources (IR) weekly, usually on Tuesday afternoons. - STEP 3: Post to Finance: Once orders are approved by IR, they are electronically batched to the Accounts Payable Dept. for assignment of PO numbers. - STEP 4: Assignment of PO Number: Accounts Payable assigns PO numbers to orders, usually on Wednesday afternoons. - STEP 5: Retrieval of Orders with PO Number Assigned: Once PO numbers have been assigned, IR electronically retrieves the FSBD textbook orders back to the Textbook Program (usually on Thursday afternoons).
+Each textbook request will now have 3 identifying numbers: - 1.
 The Textbook Request number originally assigned by the computer when the original order was entered. - 2.
-The Finance Request number assigned by the computer when the textbook requests are batched to the Finance System. - 3.
-The Finance PO number assigned by the computer when Accounts Payable runs POs. - STEP 6: Create State Files: ISS does this after retrieval of orders with PO numbers assigned.
-This process creates a transmission batch file of the FSBD orders for the week.
+The Finance Request number assigned by the computer when textbook requests are batched to the Finance System. - 3.
+The Finance PO number assigned by the computer when Accounts Payable runs PO's. - STEP 6: Create State Files: This process transmits a batch file of FSBD orders for the week.
 All FSBD orders are then electronically submitted for processing.
-Because FSBD can only accept orders electronically, white copies of FSBD POs are not mailed to FSBD.
-Greens & blues of all POs, FSBD and other vendors, will be sent to cost centers from accounts payable.
-White copies of POs to other vendors are mailed by the purchasing department.
+Because FSBD can only accept orders electronically, all copies (white, green and blue) of FSBD POs are mailed to the cost center making the order.